LaveryXu/wi23-cse15L-lab-reports/lab-report-2-week-1.md

 - Dowload VS Code [here](https://code.visualstudio.com/).
 After installing VS Code, you should see a window like the one below:
 ![Image](https://github.com/LaveryXu/cse15l-lab-reports/blob/main/VS%20Code%20(1).png)
 - Press Ctrl+` to open a terminal in VS Code.
-- Tips: if you are stuck in the terminal, press **Ctrl+C** to opt out of any current execution.
+- Tips: if you are stuck in the terminal, press **Ctrl+C** to opt out of any ongoing execution.

 ## Remotely Connecting
 - [Look for your CSE 15L course-specific account](https://sdacs.ucsd.edu/~icc/index.php) and note down your account name, it should be in such format: **cs15lfa22it@ieng6.ucsd.edu**.
 Reset your account password as [instructed](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit).